 - 11. All short-listed candidates are invited to Oxford for interview in mid-December.
 The interview dates by subject is readily available on an Admissions Office webpage well in advance. - 12.
 Each applicant has a first-assigned college, which is either the college to which they applied or in the case of open applications a college randomly assigned by the Admissions Office in such a way as to even out the competition for places across colleges.
 Each applicant is also randomly assigned a second college by an algorithm so as to equalise across colleges the interview load per place ratio. - 13.
-In cases where a college is particularly over-subscribed (more than five applicants per place), a college can choose to reallocate a fraction of their candidates.
+In cases where a college is particularly over-subscribed (more than four applicants per place), a college must reallocate a fraction of their candidates.
 These candidates are then assigned at random to other colleges.
-In 2018, no candidates were reallocated to a different first choice college. - 14.
+In 2019, 32 candidates were reallocated to a different first choice college. - 14.
 During their time in Oxford, applicants are guaranteed interviews by at least two different colleges (their first- and second-assigned colleges) and may also be interviewed by other colleges.
 Applicants to joint degrees typically have separate interviews in the two disciplines. - 15.
 Interviews are academic in nature.
 An applicant's performance will be judged according to the admissions criteria.
 The interviews will be graded on a scale of 1-9 against agreed descriptors and a report of the interview will be made on a standardised form. - 16.
-One or more interviews by Skype, phone or video-conference facilities, are typically arranged for any short-listed applicant who is unable to attend interviews in Oxford.
+One or more interviews by phone or video-conference facilities are typically arranged for any short-listed applicant who is unable to attend interviews in Oxford.
 These interviews commonly take place in the week before the interviews in Oxford. - 17.
 The Admissions Group operates various procedures in a coordinated effort to ensure that the strongest applicants are admitted to the University irrespective of college choice; these include transparency of all test results, interview grades, and UCAS forms amongst all tutors involved with admissions, and a final meeting of tutors at which the strongest unplaced applicants are collectively discussed and open offers are made by the Admissions Group.
-Around 27% of offers (31% in 2017) are either open offers or made by a college other than the first college considering the applicant.
+Around 30% of offers (27% in 2018) are either open offers or made by a college other than the first college considering the applicant.

-18. Decisions are deemed to be official at the end of the Group's final meeting and the short-listed applications are assigned a final overall grade.
+- 18. Colleges may make offers conditional on the Opportunity Oxford bridging programme to eligible students who would not otherwise have been admitted.
+In 2019, 11 such offers were made for Mathematics, including joint honours courses.
+More information on this programme is available at: www.ox.ac.uk/opportunityoxford. - 19.
+Decisions are deemed to be official at the end of the Group's final meeting and the short-listed applications are assigned a final overall grade.
 These decisions are then conveyed by tutors to their respective college offices for dissemination to short-listed applicants.
 The Admissions Group has standard offers for those taking A-levels, the International Baccalaureate or Advanced Highers; college tutors will seek advice from admissions tutors or the Admissions Office in making other offers.